wesley34/1340--group67-project/README.md

   In short, this system provides a spectrum of user-friendly, safe and efficient features to view, manage and track their kids' financial status.
 Thus, student can learn to plan better.
 As a result , we can promote a good econ-planning mindset to our next generation in a long term, contributing to the society.

 ### **2. Problem setting**
-1. How to make a user friendly environment for add/delete/edit for different day?
+1. How to make a user friendly environment to do management?
 2. How to create a quick search and sort for our customers?
 3. How to give our customers detailed report and prediction for their future?
 4. How to make interation between parents and children?
-5. If a family has 3 childrens, how can we make a report to them seperately?
+5. How can we make a report for multiusers? ->

 ## **Part 2: Functionalities and features**
   In this part, four main features - basic financial managment, prediction/report, login function, task trigger - will be discussed in detail one by one.

 ### **1. Basic Financial Managment**

    #### 0 Before all